Contribution to the expenses of marriage

 Who shall I contact

-You must use the application form to contribute to the expenses of the marriage:
+You must use the application form of contribution to the expenses of marriage:

 Application for a contribution to the expenses of marriage

-It is up to you to prove the situation and to fix the amount of your request.
+It is up to you to bring evidence of the situation and set the amount of your claim.

 You must contact obligatory at your request the following documents: